lsst-dm/dmtn-091/index.rst

 Executive Summary
 =================

 1. DRP Scientific Performance Monitoring can be primarily accomplished through a monthly processing of the HSC RC2 dataset from the SSP survey supplemented by less frequent processing of the much larger HSC PDR2.
 This needs to be supplemented by HSC observations in crowded fields.
+The DESC DC2 simulated dataset should also be included in future.
 2. AP Scientific Performance Monitoring can be accomplished through analysis of the DECam HiTS survey, HSC SSP PRD2-PDR1, *plus* an additional high-cadence multi-band survey.
 3. Datasets for Continuous Integration (CI)-level tests and regression monitoring can be constructed out of subsets from the full DRP and AP dastasets identified above.
 Several such datasets currently exist and are being regularly tested through NCSA and Jenkins and are being monitored in SQuaSH.